Looney Tunes: Back in Action: Music

-This was the final film scored by composer Jerry Goldsmith.
-Due to Goldsmith's failing health, the last reel of the film was actually scored by John Debney, though Goldsmith was the only credited composer in marketing materials and the Varèse Sarabande soundtrack album only contains Goldsmith's music (although the first and last cues are adaptations of compositions heard in Warner Bros. cartoons).
-Debney receives an "Additional Music by" credit in the closing titles of the film and "Special Thanks" in the soundtrack album credits.
+This was the final film scored by Dante's collaborator Jerry Goldsmith.
+Due to Goldsmith's failing health, the music in the last reel of the film was composed by John Debney, though Goldsmith was the only credited composer in marketing materials and the Varèse Sarabande soundtrack album only contains Goldsmith's music (although the first and last cues are adaptations of compositions heard in Warner Bros. cartoons).
+Debney received an "Additional Music by" credit in the closing titles of the film and "Special Thanks" in the soundtrack album credits.
 Goldsmith died in July 2004, eight months after the film's release.

 Video games

 Looney Tunes: Back in Action has a tie-in platform video game of the same name which was developed by Warthog Games and published by Electronic Arts for PlayStation 2, GameCube and Game Boy Advance.
 Xbox and Microsoft Windows versions of the video game were planned, but were cancelled because of the financial failure of the film.

-A racing game based on the film, titled Looney Tunes: Back in Action: Zaney Race, was released exclusively for mobile, developed and published by Warner Bros.
+A racing game based on the film, titled Looney Tunes: Back in Action: Zaney Race, was developed and published for mobile devices by Warner Bros.
 Interactive.
-The game has since become lost media, as it is no longer available to play and there are no screenshots or videos of the game available anywhere online.
-It is also notable for receiving a negative review by IGN, who criticized the game for its graphics and controls, and gave the game a rating of 0.5 out of 10, making it the lowest rated title on their website.
+It received a negative review by IGN, who criticized the game for its graphics and controls, and gave the game a rating of 0.5 out of 10, making it the lowest rated title on their website.